planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

     except:
         pass

-Replace *lesson_module* with the reference to your lesson module (which you should have imported), and add as many entries as module you have created in your set of lessons.
+Replace *lesson_module* with the reference to your lesson module (which you should have imported), and add as many entries as modules you have created in your set of lessons.

 An example of a plugin that adds a collection of lessons can be found in the ```examplelessons``` folder of this repository.
 Use is as a template for you own collections.
 If using it, you do not have to manually call the ```addLessonModule``` method.
 The plugin will automatically discover all available lessons.
 The only thing you have to do is to add your lessons under the ```_lessons``` subfolder, each of them in its corresponding subfolder, as described above.